Paul Rosini

 “Everyone in magic Knows by now of Paul Rosini’s passing.
 At his Peak, he was a great performer who held audiences in the palm of his hand.
 Who can forget him, with the untying knot, saying, ‘Rosini, you are wonderful!’; forget his sidewise trot as he moved about, or the joyful little leap in the air when he found the right card?

-Paul loved his magic; years ago, he said, 'When I die, Freddy, I'll have a pack of cards in my hand.'
-So, for Paul—honest, no fake!
-Tiny Waltz!"
+Paul loved his magic; years ago, he said, ‘When I die, Freddy, I’ll have a pack of cards in my hand.’ for Paul—honest, no fake!
+Tiny Waltz!”

 After Paul’s death, Margaret continued to live in Chicago and later remarried.
 Rosini’s first wife, Anna, was still living in suburban Philadelphia at the Lincoln Hotel with her sons, Paul, Jr., and Michael (Mickey) when Paul died.

-Bill Frazee wrote in the November 1948 issue of the Sphinx that he would not be surprised if Paul's sons would carry on with the mental act, a la the Zancigs, as their parents did.
-He elaborated, "Mrs. Rosini still knows the code, and no doubt will teach it to them.
-Both boys are good looking and the ideal type for that kind of act."
+Bill Frazee wrote in the November 1948 issue of the Sphinx he would not be surprised if Paul’s sons would carry on with the mental act, a la the Zancigs, as their parents did.
+He elaborated, “Mrs. Rosini still knows the code, and no doubt will teach it to them.
+Both boys are good looking and the ideal type for that act.”

-Though both of Rosini's sons enjoyed magic, neither of them was of a professional caliber.
-Paul, Jr. tried performing magic on a regular basis for a time but was unsuccessful.
+Though both of Rosini’s sons enjoyed magic, neither of them was of a professional caliber.
+Paul, Jr. Tried performing magic on a regular basis for a time but was unsuccessful.
 According to family members, he married, had children, and became a professional waiter.
 His present whereabouts are unknown.

-Michael did not take up magic as a profession, but rather as a hobby.
+Michael did not take up magic as a profession, but as a hobby.
 He became a Salesman and eventually relocated to the Seattle, Washington area.
 There, until his death in 1983, he raised a family and continued to practice magic for his enjoyment.

 Though Paul Rosini has been dead for over five decades, magicians will never forget his contribution to the art of magic.
 Paul took tired and forgotten tricks and reintroduced them to audiences with incomparable style and unique presentation.

-Paul's charming personality and impeccable technique transformed every trick he touched into pure electricity.
-John Braun summed up Rosini's ability as a conjurer quite well when he wrote, "Whatever he did was always magic, beautiful to see!"
+Paul’s charming personality and impeccable technique transformed every trick he touched into pure electricity.
+John Braun summed up Rosini’s ability as a conjurer well when he wrote, “Whatever he did was always magic, beautiful to see!”

 Despite the brevity of his career, the impact Rosini had on his audiences, and the world of magic is enduring.
 Through his individuality, artistic sensibilities, contagious sense of humor, and brazen Showmanship, Rosini was a leader in the field of conjuring for over two decades.

-Many magicians are not aware that they owe a high debt to Paul Rosini.
+Many magicians aren’t aware they owe a high debt to Paul Rosini.
 He was living proof, the real power of magic lies within the performer and not the sleights or tricks they do.
 Rosini believed in his magic and shared his sense of wonder with everyone who witnessed his performances.
 If every magician could leave an impression upon their audiences as Rosini did, the art of magic would only be better for it.

-So, Professor, play a little waltz one more time.
+Professor, play a little waltz one more time.
 Play it as a tribute to the dashing magician Paul Rosini.
 He had a twinkle in his eye, a spring in his step, and believed in the power of magic.